Yato0226/Rim-Flood/README.md

-This mod is updated to 1.6
+#This mod is updated to 1.6

 # Rim Flood

 A RimWorld mod by Fenndragon.

+Updated by me!

 ## Description
 Adds The Flood to possible raiding factions.